akaAgar/the-universal-mission-for-dcs-world/README.md

 - Additional/improved radio messages
   - More "flavor" radio messages ("fence in" when player approaches the AO, etc) so the world will feel more alive
-- Better balancing of the player career awards and promotions
 - Better use of context for "ambient" radio messages (should only warn of a SAM launch if an AI pilot is there to witness it, etc)
-- Improved score multiplier taking into account various aspects of mission difficulty (weather, nighttime ops...)
 - Laser designation of targets by JTAC
-- New objectives: helicopter (drop/pickup units...), CAP, CAS
+- New objectives: CAP
 - Support for all missing DCS World theaters
 - Support for more factions and five different time periods (World War 2, Korea war, Vietnam war, late Cold war, Modern)

 ### Medium priority

-- Combined Arms support
+- Combined arms support
 - Modded units support (other than player-controlled aircraft, those are already supported: just add them to the mission)
 - Spawning of tankers for long-range missions
 - (maybe) Text (not voiceover) localization, if there's enough popular demand